codementality/docker-for-drupal-development/docs/lessonthree.rst

 Let's get our project ready to serve up a PHP application.

 Create a directory called `web` at the root of your project.
-Inside that directory, create a filed called `index.php` with the following contents:
+Inside that directory, create a file called `index.php` with the following contents:

 .. code-block:: php
    :linenos: